 This data release covers child deaths notified and reviewed between 2020 and 2021, and gives readers an opportunity to explore comprehensive child death review data for themselves.
+See our most recent data release here.

 The National Child Mortality Database (NCMD) was notified of 3,068 child deaths in England between April 2020 and March 2021.
 In the same period, 2,575 child deaths – which might have occurred during the period or before – were reviewed in detail by child death overview panels.